webdriverio/webdriverio/packages/wdio-dot-reporter/README.md

 Instructions on how to install `WebdriverIO` can be found [here](/docs/gettingstarted.html).

+**V5 Note:**  Dot reporter does not support test failure output in version 5.
+You can track progress on this feature [here](https://github.com/webdriverio/webdriverio/pull/3589).
+[Spec Reporter](/docs/spec-reporter.html) can be used in the meantime.

 ## Configuration

 Following code shows the default wdio test runner configuration.
 Just add `'dot'` as reporter